-This invasive species has been discovered in Kelsey Creek (Kelsey Creek Park) and Valley Creek (Highland Park).
-The City has developed protocol to prevent the further spread of this invasive species.
+This invasive species has been discovered in Kelsey Creek (Kelsey Creek Park), Valley Creek (Highland Park), upper Vasa Creek (Horizon Heights Open Space & Whispering Heights Open Space), Sunset Creek (Eastgate Park) and Coal Creek (Coal Creek Natural Area).
+The city has developed protocol to prevent the further spread of this invasive species.
 Decontamination of equipment, personal gear and increasing public awareness is the most effective method of controlling the spread of the New Zealand mud snail.